mankunssanil/mankunssanil.github.io/README.md

 ## i studying in sri vasavi enginering college
 ## this is my web site
 ## my branch code is ECT
-## i participating all type of games i liked cricket very much
+## i participating all type of games i like cricket very much
-## i am big fan of savithri